 - 1/4 cup chopped toasted walnuts (or use pepitas or hemp seeds for nut-free)

 - 2 cups watercress, arugula, or sprouts (or greens of choice)

 Stir together the cooked quinoa with the green goddess dressing, to taste.
 (I use almost all of it because I like my quinoa saucy).
 Mix in the chopped walnuts.

 Slice open each sweet potato lengthwise and scoop about 1/4 of the quinoa mixture inside.
 Top with a generous handful of your greens or sprouts.

 Delicious hot or cold!

-NUTRITION: Nutrition facts are calculated assuming 1/4 of the dressing is used per stuffed sweet potato.
+NUTRITION: Nutrition facts are calculated assuming the full dressing recipe is used.